 But that time has passed.
 Many employees with business vehicle expenses essentially took a pay cut when they filed their 2018 taxes—unless their employer was already fully reimbursing their expenses.

 This means that employers need to follow a stricter set of guidelines when it comes to paying a car allowance or mileage allowance in 2019.
 Employees who find that their vehicle costs exceed their monthly vehicle reimbursement will complain or take costly measures that could include leaving the company.
+On our 2019 car allowance survey, over 60% of respondents reported these type of complaints.

 Why it’s time to evaluate your car allowance policy